2016 COURSE DESCRIPTIONS

 Faculty: Ida Wilder

 Advanced Placement (AP®) Italian Language & Culture Summer Institute 2016: This course gives participants an overview of the revised AP Italian Language and Culture Course.
 Participants will examine the requirements of the course and exam, discuss classroom strategies and engage in a professional exchange of ideas.
 In addition, they will examine the components of the AP curriculum framework including: learning objectives, description of the expected student performance and themes.
 They will discuss instructional design for the course that integrates cultural content into language lessons and connects the modes of communication in meaningful ways.
-Participants will also review AP teacher workshop material, including the teacher’s guide, course description, exam specifications, and examples from various exams.
-Other highlights include: ideas for syllabus development, scoring student work with rubrics, becoming acquainted with the electronic media used to support AP teachers (AP Central, Electronic Discussion Group, useful websites) and the results of the program thus far.
+Participants will also review AP teacher workshop material, including the teacher’s guide, course description, exam specification, and examples from various exams.
+Other highlights include: ideas for syllabus development, scoring student work from the 2015 exam with rubrics, becoming acquainted with the electronic media used to support AP teacher such as AP Central, AP Teacher Community and other useful websites.